What to see in Luxembourg with Kids

 Lay of the land

 Luxembourg, according to google map, is only 2 hours away.
 Well, once it was plugged into the GPS and traffic was taken into account, 3.5 hours away.
 We arrived in Luxembourg around 11 am.
-There are three city sections; up on the mountain where we parked and found a hotel, down a large hill for the downtown centre and shopping, then down an elevator to the bottom of a cliff where we found the old city.
+There are three city sections; up on the mountain where we parked and found a hotel, down a large hill for the downtown center and shopping, then down an elevator to the bottom of a cliff where we found the old city.

 Points of Interest | Fort / Bridge / Rock Wall

 Right beside our hotel was a Castle museum, closed because of the holiday – just our luck – and a fortification.
 We took the stroller because we didn’t want to go back to the hotel, turns out there were a lot of stairs to get down to the fort itself so we left it at the top of the stairs, practically in the middle of a field, and hoped no one would steal it.
 The fort was large, and the edge had a terrific view of the city.
-The bottom of the fort had a trail through the woods that would go to the city centre.
+The bottom of the fort had a trail through the woods that would go to the city center.
 We would have taken it, if the stroller wasn’t at the top of the fort waiting for us.

 We crossed the large and long bridge to get to the city and took some amazing photos of the view; we could see both the downtown area and the old city.
 Considering I’m terrified of heights, I stayed close to the road and the hubby took the photos; though he did admit that his knees were getting shaky after a few minutes of looking around.